 - Mojave ball pythons look just like the normal ones but have a pure white underbelly instead of the normal color pattern.

 - Piebald ball pythons are especially popular due to their chunks of pure white coloration on their bodies.
 These ones are often depicted in photos across the internet with smiley faces on their bodies.

 How long do they live?
 How big do they grow?

 While adult ball pythons can get up to 5 feet, they actually don’t need that large of an enclosure.
-For an adult ball python, they can live comfortably in am enclosure with dimensions of 36 inch by 18 inch by 12 inch.
+For an adult ball python, they can live comfortably in an enclosure with dimensions of 36 inches x 18 inches x 12 inches.
 Juvenile ball pythons will need a smaller enclosure.
 If it’s too large it can stress out your young ball python and make them feel unsafe.
 Here is a list of the best enclosures you can get for your ball python.